ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-22

+- implement basic TargetState on crosstalk+marking to spawn spy helper

 ### 2025-08-20

 - pass an ID to each crosstalk helper/target in size.shadowoffset